thomiaditya/theia/README.md

 First, prepare some folders and files for the deployment,
 - Credentials for the Google Cloud Storage in order to download the dataset from the cloud (This is internal to the project and not shared with anyone)
 - Folder for the history of the model (It includes the saved model and checkpoints)
 - Environment variables .env file (It contains the environment variables for the Docker container).
-See .env.example file for more details.
+See [.env.example](https://github.com/thomiaditya/theia/blob/main/.env.example) for an example.

 You can run the following command after all the files are prepared